dlight-js/dlight/packages/@dlightjs/dlight/README.md

 ### prop

-Two ways to set a prop, the 1st and 2nd ones are equal.
+Two ways to set a prop

 1. ```js
    TagName()